cambiotraining/unix-shell/materials/01-basics/04-combining_commands.md

 **Task 2**

-Looking at the help for `uniq --help`, we can see that:
+Looking at the help page `man uniq`, we can see that:

 ```
  -c, --count           prefix lines by the number of occurrences